ibanjb/vanilla-ecommerce/README.md

 ![Home](./doc/home.png)

-The store applies some discounts for a couple of productts:
+The store applies some discounts for a couple of products:

 - Goku POP product has a 2x1 offer.
 - Naruto POP product has a discount of -1€ for each three products recursively.